wsmoak/zookeeper/simple-watch/README.md

 You should also see the contents of the output.txt file change to 'other_data', the new contents of the znode.

+Try setting the znode to another string of text and see what happens.

     ] delete /stuff

 You should see the Watcher/Executor example say "Killing process" and the script should stop counting.